2023 University of Manchester protests

-The 2023 University of Manchester protests were student protests and a rent strike at the University of Manchester in England.
-The protests began on 19 January 2023 and ended on 17 December 2023.
+The 2023 University of Manchester protests were a series of student protests and a rent strike at the University of Manchester in England.
+The protests began on 19 January 2023 and concluded on 17 December 2023.

 Background

-The protests were in reaction to living conditions in university accommodation provided by the University of Manchester and the cost of living crisis.
-The goals of the protesters were for a 30% reduction in rent for halls of residence, 30% of the October payment to be refunded, no rent increases for the next three years, to make 40% of student halls affordable (as per NUS guidelines), and for no disciplinary action to be taken against the protesters.
-The students said issues included rat infestations, leaks, mould, and high rent during the cost of living crisis.
+The protests were a response to living conditions in university accommodation provided by the University of Manchester and to the wider cost of living crisis.
+The protesters' demands included a 30 per cent reduction in rent for halls of residence, a 30 per cent refund of the October payment, a freeze on rent increases for the following three years, a commitment to make 40 per cent of student halls affordable (in line with NUS guidelines), and a guarantee that no disciplinary action would be taken against the protesters.
+Students cited rat infestations, leaks, mould and excessive rent during the cost of living crisis as the main grievances.

 The rent strike was called off on 17 December 2023.
 A number of university staff were injured during the protests.
-The local branch of the NUS had already completed long running discussions with the University to launch a number of sector leading student support packages.
-Students who participated in the rent strike received a £25 fine each missed payment though this was mostly paid for by the Student Union.
-11 students underwent a disciplinary procedure for alleged involved in occupations related to the rent strike, though the panel dropped 2 cases entirely and the remainder were asked to write letters of apology and watch "Health and Safety" training videos.
+The local branch of the NUS had already concluded lengthy discussions with the university, which resulted in the launch of several sector-leading student support packages.
+Students who participated in the rent strike were fined £25 for each missed payment, though the Student Union covered most of these costs.
+Eleven students faced disciplinary proceedings for their alleged involvement in occupations related to the rent strike; two of these cases were dropped entirely, and the remaining students were required to write letters of apology and to watch health and safety training videos.